 Learn more about 2014 Ohio Community Pooled Flexible-Spending Trust.

-While neither Trust option may be used to fulfill an individual’s basic necessities (i.e., food, clothing or shelter), they may provide for the "extras" in life, such as travel, hobbies, pets, recreation, medical equipment and services not covered by Medicaid.
+While these Trust option&rsquos may be used to fulfill an individual’s basic necessities (i.e., food, clothing or shelter), they may provide for the "extras" in life, such as travel, hobbies, pets, recreation, medical equipment and services not covered by Medicaid.
 Assets held in either Trust may not counted for Medicaid or SSI purposes, so long as the monthly payments are used for the individual’s supplemental needs.

 By designating a personal representative to oversee the account, your client has peace of mind that their disabled loved one’s best interests are being looked after now and in the future.

 Your client may establish an account in either Trust to supplement the individual’s needs immediately, or an account can be deferred and funded through your client’s estate plan.
 For more information about the specifics of both trust options, please visit our website at www.disability-foundation.org.

 The following two examples should illustrate how The Disability Foundation can help your clients provide for the future care and happiness of their loved ones with disabilities.